rackerlabs/support-how-to/content/cloud-networks/attach-a-cloud-network-to-an-existing-fortigate-vm.md

 <img src="{% asset_path cloud-networks/attach-a-cloud-network-to-an-existing-fortigate-vm/cloud_networks.png %}" class="image-half_width" width="350" height="224" />

-### Set the IP in the Fortigate-VM GUI
+### Set the IP address in the Fortigate-VM GUI

-1. Browse to your Fortigate-VM by using the VM IP  address, for example: http:\\10.82.89.10.
+1. Browse to your Fortigate-VM by using the virtual machine (VM) IP  address, for example http:\\10.82.89.10.

-2. Click on **Network > Interfaces**, to see a list of interfaces.
+2. Click on **Network > Interfaces** to see a list of interfaces.

 3. Click the highest-numbered interface, which is `port3` in this example, and click **Edit**.